Info-Works - Ville de Sainte-Anne-de-Bellevue

 Pavillon Lalonde: a window on the water, a place to gather

-A brand-new pavilion is coming to Lalonde Park in summer 2025!
+A brand-new pavilion is coming to Lalonde Park in fall 2025!
 With redesigned access to the

 water for the benefit of residents and modern multifunctional facilities, Sainte-Anne-de-Bellevue will offer a relaxing and refreshing place to reconnect with Lac Saint-Louis.
 Sainte-Anne is changing, and getting more beautiful!